gonndr/Pattern-Recognition-Neural-Network/README.md

-# Pattern-Recognition-Neural-Network

-Neural Network for image pattern recognition using MATLAB.
+# Pattern Recognition Neural Network

-Trains NN with samples of leaves outlines to identify their species.
+An implementation of a neural network in MATLAB using bag of features to identify tree species based on the outline of their leaves.